Piecewise Deterministic Sampling for Constrained Distributions

 \subsection{The constrained case}

 There are several different approaches for dealing with the case when $\mathcal{M}$ is a proper convex subset of $\mathbb{R}^{d}$.
 One such approach is based on the reflected SDE (RSDE)

 where $L_t$ is the boundary local time (a non decreasing process that increases only when $X_t\in \partial\mathcal{M}$) and $n$ is the outward unit normal vector field.
 There is a variety of discretisation methods applicable to this RSDE see for example \cite{cattiaux2017invariant,Bossy04,leimkuhler2020simplest,pettersson1997penalization,Gobet2001}.
 Here, we will concentrate on two discretisations: the projected Langevin Monte Carlo method (PLMC) \cite{NIPS2015_c0f168ce} and the penalty method which corresponds to MYULA for this RSDE.
 The projected Langevin Monte Carlo method (PLMC) given by

 adds a projection $P_{\mathcal{M}}$ back to $\mathcal{M}$ after each Euler-Maruyama step \eqref{eq:EM} to ensure that iterates of \eqref{eq:PEM} remain within $\mathcal{M}$.
-Alternatively, one can use a regularised version of the indicator function $\bm{1}_{\mathcal{M}}$ to construct the potential
+The penalty method \cite{pettersson1997penalization} uses a regularised version of the indicator function $\bm{1}_{\mathcal{M}}$ to construct the potential

 which now defines a probability density with support over the whole of $\mathbb{R}^{d}$ where $\|\cdot\|$ denotes the Euclidean norm.
 Discretizing, the Langevin equation \eqref{eq:overd} with the Euler-Maruyama method for the potential $U^{\varepsilon}$ gives

 One drawback of \eqref{eq:MYULA} relates to the fact that one needs to operate with a small value of the regularisation parameter $\varepsilon$.
 This results in $\Delta t$ being at most $\mathcal{O}(\varepsilon)$, which in turn leads to slow mixing.
-On the other hand \eqref{eq:PEM} doesn't impose an additional constraint on $\Delta t$ and can be shown to be ergodic for any value of $\Delta t$ provided $\mathcal{M}$ is bounded and connected.
+On the other hand \eqref{eq:PEM} does not impose an additional constraint on $\Delta t$ and can be shown to be ergodic for any value of $\Delta t$ provided $\mathcal{M}$ is bounded and connected.
 However, using large values of $\Delta t$ leads to a large bias.

 Note there are other approaches such as those based on reflective Hamiltonian Monte Carlo \cite{chalkis2021truncated} which consider the case where $\mathcal{M}$ is a convex polytope and Wall Hamiltonian Monte Carlo \cite{pakman2014exact} which is specialised to the case where $U$ is a quadratic function.